-how embracing variety catalyzed lauree Ostrofsky’s path in life
+How embracing variety catalyzed Lauree Ostrofsky’s path in life

-“It was clear to me that: smart people study math and science,” Lauree Ostrofsky tells me.
 “I majored in both in high school, taking all the advanced classes.
-I didn't necessarily like it, but I liked the praise.”
+I didn't necessarily like it, but I liked the praise” (#relatable!).

+But then, in college and afterwards, Lauree felt herself drawn to learning about a greater variety of subjects in the arts and humanities.
+She started making different choices; she even went to art school.
 To her delight, she found that once she made a decision and committed to it, the people she was most worried about disappointing — her parents — rallied behind her.
 And the more often she flexed this muscle, making decisions that were true for her, the more her self-trust and confidence grew.

 Click the button below to download an illustrated version of Lauree’s story.